-The Other segment, which is focused mainly on the sale of machine tool collets and precision components, achieved net sales of \$21.8 million in fiscal 2010, a decrease of \$9.3 million, or 29.9%, compared to \$31.1 million for the same period last year.
+The Other segment, which is focused mainly on the sale of machine tool collets and precision components, achieved net sales of \$21.8 million in fiscal 2010, a decrease of \$9.3 million, or 29.9%, compared to \$31.1 million in fiscal 2009.
 Of this decrease, \$6.8 million was attributable to a decline in the sale of machine tool collets in Europe combined with a decline of \$2.5 million due to the general industrial decline for mechanical components.